Become an Election Worker

 Election.judge@montgomerycountymd.gov

-Once your application has been processed by the recruitment office, you will receive an email with instructions on the next steps.
+Once an application has been processed by the recruitment office, an email with instructions on the next steps will be sent to the applicant.
+This may take two to five business days.

 Step 2 – COMPLETE YOUR TRAINING

-To be eligible to serve as an Election Worker you must successfully complete all required training.
-You will be provided instructions on how to complete your training by an Election Worker Recruiter.
-Your assignment will be provided after you complete the training.
-Precinct assignments are made on a first come, first serve basis – so it is important to complete training as soon as possible, especially if you want an opportunity to work in your “home” or voting precinct.
+To be eligible to serve as an Election Worker, one must successfully complete all required training.
+Instructions on how to complete training will be provided by a Recruiter.
+Assignments will be provided after training is successfully completed.
+Precinct assignments are made on a first come, first serve basis; so, it is important that training is scheduled early.
+Completing training early in the process affords election volunteers the opportunity to work their “home” precinct.

-Election Worker training is conducted in two parts (Online and In-Person) and some positions may require more than one In-Person training class.
+Election Worker training is conducted in two parts.
+Some positions may require more than one In-Person training class.

 In-Person Training

-The In-Person Training is the second part of your training.
-After you pass the Online Training - Quiz, a Recruiter will email you your Election Day service position with instructions to sign-up for an in-person training class for that position.
+The In-Person Training is the second part of Election Worker training.
+After passing the quiz, a Recruiter will email volunteers their Election Day and/r early voting service position with instructions to sign-up for an in-person training class for that position.
 More information on training will be available when training begins for the 2024 Elections.

 Step 3 – ELECTION SERVICE ASSIGNMENTS

-Poll Worker Assignments: An Election Worker Recruiter will notify you of your Election Day and/or Early Voting assignment location three weeks prior to Election Day or the start of Early Voting.
-Your assignment will only be provided to you after you complete all the required training.
-Precinct assignments are made based on specific criteria outlined by the Board of Elections and are made on a first come, first serve basis – so it is important to complete training as soon as possible, if you want an opportunity to work in your “home” or voting precinct.
-Election Workers who complete all required training (Online and In-Person) are eligible for a precinct assignment.
-Only workers assigned by the Board of Elections are authorized to serve in the precinct or Early Voting Center.
+Election Worker Assignments: An Election Worker Recruiter will notify volunteers of their Election Day and/or Early Voting assignment locations three (3) weeks prior to Election Day or the start of early voting.
+Assignments are provided to election workers who successfully complete all the required training.
+Precinct assignments are made based on specific criteria decided by the Board of Elections and on a first come, first serve basis – so it is important to complete training early (Note: Training opens mid-February 2024).
+If training is completed early in an election cycle, an election worker has the potential opportunity to work in their “home” or voting precinct.
+Only election workers assigned by the Board of Elections are authorized to serve in the precinct polling place and/or Early Voting Center.

-Your Election Day assignment includes the pre-election set-up meeting on the night prior to Election Day and your service on Election Day.
-Beginning three weeks prior to Election Day, Chief Election Workers will begin to contact the workers assigned to their precinct to talk about specific assignments and to confirm the time for the pre-election meeting.
+Your Election Day assignment includes the pre-election set-up meeting on the night prior to Election Day and service on Election Day.
+Beginning three (3) weeks prior to Election Day, chiefs will begin to contact the workers assigned to their precinct to discuss assignments and to confirm the time for the pre-election meeting.
 The standard pre-election meeting time is 6:30 pm at the assigned precinct.
-All Election Workers should report to their assigned precinct at 6:30 pm; unless notified otherwise by a Chief Judge or their recruiter.
+All Election Workers should report to their assigned precinct at 6:30 pm; unless notified otherwise by a Chief Judge or their recruiter .

 Step 4 – ELECTION SERVICE PAYMENT

-If you volunteer and choose to opt out of receiving the service stipend you may decline the stipend and you do not need to provide your social security number.
-You will need to select the “decline stipend” option on the application or inside your EJ Connection account.
+A volunteer may choose to opt out of receiving the service stipend by declining the stipend during the application process or any time thereafter.
+If the stipend is declined, a SSN is not required.
+You will need to select the “decline stipend” option on the application or contact Recruitment to update your record.

-High school students have the option to receive SSL hours in lieu of the stipend.
-The SSL forms are emailed to each student about six weeks after the election.
+High school students have the option to receive Student Service Learning (SSL) hours in lieu of the stipend.
+The SSL forms are emailed to each student about six (6) weeks after the election.